sheariley/nextjs-car-example-app/TASKS.md

 - [x] Add GraphQL mutations to schema and implement corresponding mutation resolvers
 - [x] Add methods to GraphQL API client to facilitate making mutation requests
 - [x] Modify data-grid to add a delete button for deleting cars
-- [ ] Add server-side paging and filtering to data-grid
+- [x] Add server-side paging, filtering, and sorting to data-grid
 - [ ] Modify car detail page to allow creating and editing cars
 - [ ] Final styling polish
 - [ ] Optimize SSR (render as much as possible on server side)